PRIVACY POLICY

 • Through industry networking and professional referrals;

-We process personal data only where we have a lawful basis to do so.
+5.1 We process personal data only where we have a lawful basis to do so.
+The lawful bases on which we rely under UK GDPR include:

 • Evaluate music submissions;